Park An-su

 Park An-su (born 28 May 1968) is a South Korean army general who served as the Chief of Staff of the Army from 31 October 2023 until his suspension on 12 December 2024.
 He was the Martial Law Commander of the 2024 martial law declaration under President Yoon Suk Yeol.

 Life

 Park was born on 28 May 1968.
 He attended Cheongdo Central Elementary School, and graduated from Deokwon High School.
 He joined the Korea Military Academy shortly thereafter.
 He later married Son Gwon-hee and they had three children.

 Career

+In 2016, he was promoted to Brigadier General, subsequently being promoted to Major General and Lieutenant General in 2019 and 2022 respectively.